hsherwoodcoombs/Machine-Learning/projects/smartcab/smartcab.md

 # Project Report

+## Introduction
+The smartcab problem poses a goal for which the agent should learn an optimal policy in navigating the road grid while obeying traffic rules, avoiding accidents, and reaching a passengers destination in the allotted time.
+The implementation of the policy will be based on the rewards and penalties the agent receives from the actions it takes.

+The smartcab receives a  positive reward
+•	For each successfully completed trip

+•	A smaller reward for each action it executes successfully that obeys traffic rules

+The smartcab recieves a negative reward
+•	For any incorrect action

+•	A larger penalty for any action that violates traffic rules or causes an accident with another vehicle

 ## Observe what you see with the agent's behavior as it takes random actions.
 Does the smartcab eventually make it to the destination?
 Are there any other interesting observations to note?

 - Yes, the smartcab eventually does make it to the destination, however it is not optimum but rather completely random.